 The Anaconda is a well-known species in today’s culture.
-Movies, books and the internet boast the dangers of this "monster-like" snake.
+Movies, books, and the internet boast the dangers of this “monster-like” snake.
 But are all of these rumors true?
-You might be wondering if you'll stumble upon the Anaconda snake during your Amazon river cruise.
-Before you hesitantly pack your bags to the Amazon jungle, here are a few surprising Anaconda facts you should know:
+You might be wondering if you’ll stumble upon the Anaconda snake during a trip to the Amazon.
+Before you hesitantly pack your bags to the Amazon jungle though, here are a few surprising Anaconda facts you should know:

 Many legends and lore circulate around the length of the Giant Anaconda.
-The Green Anaconda, or Eunectes murinus, is the heaviest, largest and longest snake in South America, growing up to 5 meters in length (17 feet).
-In terms of diameter and weight, it’s not only the largest in South America and the Amazon rainforest but also the world.
+The Green Anaconda, or Eunectes murinus, is the heaviest, largest, and longest snake in South America.
+The Python still takes the title of the world’s longest snake, but in terms of diameter and weight, the anaconda is not only the largest in South America and the Amazon rainforest but also the world.
 The heaviest and longest anaconda ever recorded weighed a whopping 500 lbs (227 kilograms) and measured a monster 27.7 feet (8.43 meters) in length, with diameter of 44 inches (1.11 meters)!

 During the days of President Teddy Roosevelt, the Wildlife Conservation Society offered a $50,000 reward to anyone who could deliver a live snake measuring over 30 feet in length.
-The offer terminated in 2002, to discourage people from disturbing these animals from their natural habitats.
+The offer was thankfully terminated in 2002 to discourage people from disturbing these animals from their natural habitats.
 A shame for the Brazilian construction workers who supposedly encountered a 33-foot anaconda in 2016 in a cave in Brazil’s northern state of Para, although this was never officially recorded or verified.

 False.
-The unofficial species is supposed to be able to exceed 40-60 feet in length, and is reportedly rarely seen.
-Unfortunately, (or perhaps fortunately), this snake of mythical proportions isn’t real.
+The unofficial species is supposed to be able to exceed 40-60 feet in length and is reportedly rarely seen.
+Unfortunately, (or perhaps, fortunately), this snake of mythical proportions isn’t real.
 At least, its existence has never been verified.
-There used to be, a now extinct, species of enormous snake known as the “Titan Boa”, Titanoboa cerrejonensis, whose fossilized remains were found in 2009 in Colombia.
+There used to be a now extinct species of enormous snake known as the “Titan Boa”, Titanoboa cerrejonensis, whose fossilized remains were found in 2009 in Colombia.
 This particular example measured 42-feet in length and is estimated to have weighed some 2,500 pounds.
-It would have closely resembled the Anaconda in appearance and shared a similar habitat.
-It is not unfathomable (just highly unlikely) that some of the “Giant Anaconda” sightings were actually just extraordinary extant Titan Boa sightings.
+It would have closely resembled the Anaconda in appearance and shared a similar habitat, so it is not unfathomable (just highly unlikely) that some of the “Giant Anaconda” sightings were actually just extraordinary extant Titan Boa sightings.

 That being said, while an encounter with an Anaconda snake could be dangerous, it is highly improbable that the Anaconda would try to hunt or eat you.